plone/documentation/develop/plone/serving/http_request_and_response.rst

     response.redirect(new_url, lock=True)

-**Javascript redirects**
+**JavaScript redirects**

-You can invoke this Javascript redirect trick from a page template head slot in a hacky way
+You can invoke this JavaScript redirect trick from a page template head slot in a hacky way

 .. code-block: html